-Kyffin’s first degree was in International Relations and this international focus has remained an important part of his teaching and research.
+Kyffin’s first degree was in International Relations and this comparative and international focus has remained an important component of his teaching and research.

-Current teaching is primarily focused on the Education Studies and Childhood and Youth programmes.
+Current teaching is primarily focused on the BA (Hons) Education Studies and BA (Hons) Childhood and Youth Programmes.

 Modules taught include

-- Children in Society – SEN and Inclusion
+- Young People and Society – SEN and Inclusion

-- Children in Society – Diversity and pluralism
+- Young People and Society – Diversity and Pluralism

-Kyffin’s main areas of research are related to his two main interests namely, international studies and concepts of inclusion and diversity.
+Kyffin’s primary areas of research are related to his two key interests namely, international and comparative studies and concepts of inclusion and diversity.

 Kyffin is also interested in evaluating international student exchange programmes (short and long-term) and the impact on student outcomes.